thoughtbot/superglue/README.md

 Additionally, it offers deep integration with Rails and makes React feel like a view replacement for ERB.
 Features you enjoyed when working in classic Rails; form helpers, tag helpers, the flash, cookie auth; can continue to add value in your day-to-day.

+## Caution
+This project is in its early phases of development.
+Its interface, behavior, and name are likely to change drastically before a major version release.

 ### No APIs